harichristensen/MazeProject/README.txt

 Line 65 after: Cell added = cells.push(cell.getNeighbours().get(cell.getNeighbours().size()-1));
 Suddenly my best path algorithm worked, and it searched the least amount of cells before reaching the end of the maze.

+At the beginning of creating this project I had an option to choose the size of the maze.
+However, my maze solving algorithm could not handle larger mazes, so I had to remove the larger options until I have time to multithread the algorithm.

+Main Modules:
+control: holds the controller class, controls and connects view and util modules
+jar-file: hold the executable jar file for the project
+MazeAlgorithm: the main module, starts the controller
+model: holds the maze and cell classes
+util: holds the maze solver class
+view: holds the maze view class